MicrosoftDocs/win32/desktop-src/DirectShow/using-windowless-mode.md

 ---
-Description: Using Windowless Mode ms.assetid: 'f53cecaa-dee7-4b02-a4ac-ffbd917f73aa'
+Description: Using Windowless Mode ms.assetid: f53cecaa-dee7-4b02-a4ac-ffbd917f73aa
 title: Using Windowless Mode
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Using Windowless Mode

-Both the [Video Mixing Renderer Filter 7](video-mixing-renderer-filter-7.md) (VMR-7) and the [Video Mixing Renderer Filter 9](video-mixing-renderer-filter-9.md) (VMR-9) support *windowless mode*, which represents a major improvement over the [**IVideoWindow**](ivideowindow.md) interface.
+Both the [Video Mixing Renderer Filter 7](video-mixing-renderer-filter-7.md) (VMR-7) and the [Video Mixing Renderer Filter 9](video-mixing-renderer-filter-9.md) (VMR-9) support *windowless mode*, which represents a major improvement over the [**IVideoWindow**](/windows/win32/Control/nn-control-ivideowindow?branch=master) interface.
 This topic describes the differences between windowless mode and windowed mode, and how to use windowless mode.

 To remain backward-compatible with existing applications, the VMR defaults to windowed mode.
 In windowed mode, the renderer creates its own window to display the video.
 Typically the application sets the video window to be a child of the application window.
 The existence of a separate video window causes some problems, however:

 -   Most importantly, there is a potential for deadlocks if window messages are sent between threads.
 -   The Filter Graph Manager must forward certain window messages, such as WM\_PAINT, to the Video Renderer.
-The application must use the Filter Graph Manager's implementation of [**IVideoWindow**](ivideowindow.md) (and not the Video Renderer's), so that the Filter Graph Manager maintains the correct internal state.
+The application must use the Filter Graph Manager's implementation of [**IVideoWindow**](/windows/win32/Control/nn-control-ivideowindow?branch=master) (and not the Video Renderer's), so that the Filter Graph Manager maintains the correct internal state.
 -   To receive mouse or keyboard events from the video window, the application must set a *message drain*, causing the video window to forward these messages to the application.
 -   To prevent clipping problems, the video window must have the right window styles.

 Windowless mode avoids these problems by having the VMR draw directly on the application window's client area, using DirectDraw to clip the video rectangle.
 Windowless mode significantly reduces the chance of deadlocks.
 Also, the application does not have to set the owner window or the window styles.
-In fact, when the VMR is in windowless mode, it does not even expose the [**IVideoWindow**](ivideowindow.md) interface, which is no longer needed.
+In fact, when the VMR is in windowless mode, it does not even expose the [**IVideoWindow**](/windows/win32/Control/nn-control-ivideowindow?branch=master) interface, which is no longer needed.

 To use windowless mode, you must explicitly configure the VMR.
 However, you will find that is more flexible and easier to use than windowed mode.